mxufc29/nba-injuries/README.md

    - `DATA_DIR` – ensure the `nbainjrep_keydts.csv` file is saved here.

 ## Testing Instructions
+Run the following tests blocks separately in “main” of ETLTesting_QC.py

 ### Test 1 - Bulk Download Raw Data from URLs
 - Verify that downloads complete successfully and files are correctly placed into the `DOWNLOAD_DATADIR` folder specified.